sumdahl/suckless/README.md

 # suckless
-suckless profile of dwm window manager
+suckless profile of dwm window manager, window manager is so productive just learn it